-1. Being knowledgeable of, and complying with, laws, regulations, contracts, and grants applicable to the City.
+1. Being knowledgeable of, implementing systems designed to achieve compliance with, and complying with, laws, regulations, contracts, and grants applicable to the City.
 2. Identifying for us other financial audits, attestation engagements, performance audits, internal audits, reports from regulators or other studies related to the City (if any), and the corrective actions taken to address these audits' significant findings and recommendations.
 3. Tracking the status of prior audit findings.
-4. Taking timely and appropriate steps to remedy fraud, noncompliance, violations of provisions of laws, regulations, contracts or grant agreements, or abuse we may report.
+4. Taking timely and appropriate steps to remedy fraud, noncompliance, violations of provisions of laws, regulations, contracts or grant agreements, waste or abuse we may report.

 5. Providing your views and planned corrective action on audit findings we may report.